 Students possessing advanced knowledge of a subject will be encouraged to begin their studies in that subject at a level appropriate to their knowledge, as determined by the School of Journalism.
 However, such students must substitute for the exempted classes an equal number of other classes, not necessarily in the same subjects (i.e., they must complete at the University the full number of credits required for a BJ (Hons) or BJ degree).
-The programme of studies of all transfer students will be subject to approval by the Director.
+The program of studies of all transfer students will be subject to approval by the Director.

-10. Exchange Programmes
+10. Exchange programs

-Students in the Bachelor of Journalism (Honours) programme are eligible to participate in exchange programmes.
+Students in the Bachelor of Journalism (Honours) program are eligible to participate in exchange programs.
 If you are interested in taking advantage of this opportunity, we strongly recommend that you consult the Director prior to the end of first year.
-King's is pleased to announce a new exchange opportunity for Journalism students, the King's - St. Petersburg State University Exchange Program.
-For details and application form, please contact the Registrar's Office.
-Application deadline: March 1st.
+King's offers Journalism students, the King's - St. Petersburg State University Exchange Program and Vital exchange to Mexico and the United States.
+For details and application forms, please contact the Registrar's Office.
+Application deadline: February 16th